 The L7 qualification in aesthetics or linked activities is a benchmark for practitioners to demonstrate competence and is equivalent to a 'Master's Degree' level.
 It is therefore extremely important that practitioners research any L7 programme and qualification to see if it is recognised by the appropriate bodies.
 Unfortunately there are many L7 programmes on offer that are not recognised or accredited by the key bodies mentioned above and secondly have not been approved by the JCCP.

 The list of regulated Awarding Organisations can be found at https://register.ofqual.gov.uk and a search on Aesthetic will show those qualifications at level 7, along with others at lower levels.

 A list of education and training providers and qualifications approved by the JCCP can be found here

 The JCCP recognises qualifications offered at L7 that have been provided and endorsed:

 The HEE report also adopted a number of other key principles with regard to education and training provision that will be embodied in the JCCP entry requirements for Education and Training providers and they are as follows:

-The JCCP is working with manufacturers and product companies who provide extensive training to practitioners to consider how their training offer can be incorporated into recognized programmes, qualifications and for CPPD programmes.
+The JCCP is working with manufacturers and product companies who provide extensive training to practitioners to consider how their training can be incorporated into recognized programmes, qualifications and for CPD programmes.
 The case for accreditation of the same is also being considered by the JCCP.

 The JCCP has established procedures to deal with two types of complaint from a member of the public:

-This would be about the operations of the JCCP or a service type complaint in relation to a registrant
+This would be about the operations of the JCCP or a service type complaint in relation to a Registrant or Education/Training Provider: